 16 miles from Yacht haven

-In the northeast monsoon, there’s good holding in 5-6 metres on a muddy bottom, and excellent shelter, on a line roughly due east of the headland.
-There are half a dozen government moorings here, although we’ve received reports of yachts finding themselves aground at low tide on these moorings.
+In the northeast monsoon, there’s good holding at the north end of Ao Labu.
+Anchor in 5-6 metres on a muddy bottom.
+The shelter is excellent, too, on a line roughly due east of the headland.
+There are half a dozen government moorings here.
+However, yachts have reported finding themselves aground at low tide on these moorings.
 Take care!

-At very low tide the bay is shallow some distance from the beach; ashore is a long sandy beach fringed with casuarinas.
-In the northern corner of the bay lies the mouth of a river, extending two miles into the headland, toward a small settlement where coconut and rubber is cultivated.
+At very low tide the bay is shallow some distance from the beach; ashore is a long, sandy, casuarina-fringed beach.
+In the northern corner of the Ao Labu lies the mouth of a river.
+It extends two miles into the headland, toward a small settlement of coconut and rubber is cultivation,

 This extraordinarily peaceful anchorage presents a rare opportunity for extended walks on level ground surrounding the bay or dinghy exploration up the creek.